 If you’ve ever dreamed of camping near the beach, South Carlsbad State Beach is for you.
 The campground is located on a rugged bluff overlooking the ocean with access to the beach below.
 There are also several footpaths along the bluffs, perfect for a short walk.
 Be sure to make camping reservations far in advance.

-Carlsbad State Beach or Tamarack Beach has long been popular with local surfers, so if you hope to surf yourself, or just watch others catching a wave, head here early in the morning.
+Carlsbad State Beach — also known as Tamarack Beach — has long been popular with local surfers, so if you hope to surf yourself, or just watch others catching a wave, head here early in the morning.
 There are also two paved paths here, popular with walkers, joggers, and cyclists.

 Each spring, a large swath of land in Carlsbad bursts into color when the ranunculus bloom.
 Yellow, orange, pink, white, and purple flowers seem to go on forever at The Flower Fields at Carlsbad Ranch.
 From early March to early May, 50 acres of flowers can be explored.